google/codeworld/web/help/GuideUnit5.md

 ### Filters ###

-TODO: Write this section
+This section is still in progress.

 Example: Toothpick problem with three vertical lines.

 Quantifiers
 -----------

-TODO: Write this section
+This section is still in progress.

 Example: computing primes

 Dealing With Text
 -----------------

-TODO: Write this section
+This section is still in progress.

 Basic idea: to analyze text, use `characters` to break up into characters, then `joined` to put them back together again.